azadmehr/Capstone/README.md

 ### This poses a challenge in both seeing the content at a glance, as well as potential issues with modelig efforts such as colinearity.
 ### I will attempt to reduce the number of variables using both clinical knowledge, and using methods to find significant factors.

+### I used histograms, scatter plots, violin plots, correlation matrices to study each variable as well as relationships between variables.

 ## Exploratory Data Analysis helped me uncover a few different important variables, as well as to get a sense of attributes of the data such as age distribution

+### Upon finding interesting information such as correlation, I used Hypothesis testing and bootstrapping to determine if an observation was true or not.